gabeweng/gabeweng.github.io/_posts/2020-05-16-data-augmentation-for-nlp.md

 ```

 - **Masked Language Model**
-Transformer models such as BERT, ROBERTA and ALBERT have been trained on a large amount of text using a pretext task called "Masked Language Modeling" where the model has to predict masked words based on the context.
+Transformer models such as BERT, ROBERTA, and ALBERT have been trained on a large amount of text using a pretext task called "Masked Language Modeling" where the model has to predict masked words based on the context.
 <br>
 This can be used to augment some text.
-For example, we could use a pre-trained BERT model, mask some parts of the text and ask the BERT model to predict the token for the mask.
+For example, we could use a pre-trained BERT model, mask some parts of the text, and ask the BERT model to predict the token for the mask.
 ![Masked Word Prediction](/images/nlp-aug-bert-mlm.png){: .align-center}
 Thus, we can generate variations of a text using the mask predictions.
 Compared to previous approaches, the generated text is more grammatically coherent as the model takes context into account when making predictions.
 ![Text Augmentation using BERT](/images/nlp-aug-bert-augmentations.png){: .align-center}